 A. How Reliable is the Grid Right Now?

-Okay, transparency here: Kenya’s power grid has, admittedly, faced some questions about its consistency.
-For instance, reports floating around late 2024 indicated the average monthly power outage duration was hovering around 9.15 hours, with system losses near 24.2% (sources like KenyanWallStreet and Hivisasa have touched on this).
-These figures can be a genuine worry if you need power ticking over around the clock for your solar factory in Kenya.
-The usual suspects behind these hiccups?
-Things like aging infrastructure, some maintenance gaps, and unfortunately, vandalism (as Hivisasa has noted).
-The good news?
-There are real, ongoing efforts to tackle these challenges head-on.
+To be transparent, Kenya’s power grid has faced consistency challenges.
+For instance, reports from late 2024 indicated the average monthly power outage duration was around 9.15 hours, with system losses near 24.2% (sources like KenyanWallStreet and Hivisasa have touched on this).
+These figures can be a genuine worry if you need uninterrupted, around-the-clock power for your solar factory in Kenya.
+The usual culprits behind these hiccups include aging infrastructure, maintenance gaps, and unfortunately, vandalism (as Hivisasa has noted).
+The good news is that there are real, ongoing efforts to tackle these challenges head-on.

 B. What’s in the Energy Mix?